Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 Practical Tips for the Pitta Kitchen

-- Always have cooling snacks ready — Sweet fruits, coconut, and nuts prevent the hangry spiral
+- Always have cooling snacks ready.
+Sweet fruits, coconut, nuts prevent the hangry spiral

-- Cook with coconut oil — Replace other oils with coconut oil wherever possible
+- Cook with coconut oil.
+Replace other oils with coconut oil wherever you can

-- Stock fresh herbs — Coriander, mint, and dill transform any meal into Pitta medicine
+- Stock fresh herbs.
+Coriander, mint, dill turn any meal into Pitta medicine

-- Cool your plate, not your drink — Cooling foods are better than ice-cold drinks that shock digestion
+- Cool your plate, not your drink.
+Cooling foods beat ice-cold drinks that shock digestion

 Think you might be Pitta?